II - Active Reconnaissance

 https://github.com/bounty-pay-code/

-The GitHub account has only one repository with one file and one commit.
+The GitHub accountarrow-up-right has only one repository with one filearrow-up-right and one commitarrow-up-right.
 We can see that the PHP file is logging request data into a file named bp_web_trace.log.

 Let's see if the file is available on the server.